Atos launches Nimbix Supercomputing Suite

 Building on recent Nimbix acquisition, suite delivers industry-first federated supercomputing services, adds dedicated Atos BullSequana as-a-service offerings

-Paris, France – May 25, 2022 – Atos today launches Nimbix Supercomputing Suite, a set of flexible and secure high-performance computing (HPC) solutions available in an as-a-service model.
-Atos’ Nimbix Supercomputing Suite includes two new offerings including industry-first federated supercomputing-as-a-service and dedicated bare metal services, providing customers with added agility for their compute-intensive workloads and expanded consumption models.
+PARIS and IRVING, Texas, May 25, 2022 /PRNewswire/ -- Atos today launches Nimbix Supercomputing Suite, a set of flexible and secure high-performance computing (HPC) solutions available in an as-a-service model.
+Atos' Nimbix Supercomputing Suite includes two new offerings including industry-first federated supercomputing-as-a-service and dedicated bare metal services, providing customers with added agility for their compute-intensive workloads and expanded consumption models.

 As industry analysts have predicted, HPC in cloud computing will continue to grow at double-digit rates through 20251.
 With the launch of Nimbix Supercomputing Suite, Atos provides customers around the world with one of the broadest HPC and supercomputing portfolios, from hardware to bare metal-as-a-service to the democratization of advanced computing in the cloud and across public and private data centers.